nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Edit free time for a teaching assistant: `editft`

-Edits the free time for a specified day for a TA with a specified index.
+You can edit the free time on a specified day for a specific teaching assistant.

 Format: `editft INDEX d/DAY from/FROM to/TO`